Well-crafted product descriptions do more than just describe your merchandise. When done right, your descriptions convey your unique voice, get...

 For instance, looking at Yamaha, the brand had a visibility share of 17.5% on December 6 and 10% on November 29 - an increase of 7.5 percentage points.

 JBL shows an increase of 3.3 points, and Bose's visibility share remained the same.
 LG lost 5.

-Do you want to learn more on how to monitor the effect of content optimisation on retail search performances?
+Do you want to learn more about how to monitor content optimization's effect on retail search performances?
 Find it out in our on-demand webinar: Product Content Monitoring & Its Effect on Retail Search Performances.